prgaero/prgaero.github.io/project5.md

 The team with the highest points will win.
 Note that, completing the course (within the 2 minute slot per attempt) will get that team the maximum of 100 points.

 <a name='implementation'></a>
 ## 6. Implementation
-This project it totally open!
+This project is totally open!
 You can use any open-source code available online to solve any part of the problem.
-Make sure you cite them.
-You can also learn the textures on the floor to distinguish between the river and the bridge.
-A sample texture is available in the lab.

-For estimating the metric depth (and relative pose) of the wall from front facing camera in absolute scale, you need odometry estimates from the bottom facing camera.
-Using `Kalibr`, calibrate the bottom facing camera with IMU; calibrate front facing camera with IMU and get the relative transformation (Rotation and Translation or extrinsics) between front facing camera and bottom facing camera.
-Now, both cameras are running a version odometry estimation.
-Use the extrinsic calibration to provide a metric scale for the front facing camera.
-Make sure your data is time syncronized before running through the `Kalibr`.
-You can use [`TimeSynchronizer`](http://wiki.ros.org/message_filters#Time_Synchronizer) for this.
-For the bottom facing camera depth estimation, you can use your results from Project 4a or any online open-source code.
+Make sure you CITE them.
+You are expected to use the implementations from the previous four projects but are NOT limited to it.
+You are NOT allowed to add new sensors to the already existing suite.
+Your results are limited by your imagination!
 **YOU CAN ALSO USE THE HEIGHT MEASUREMENT OF THE SONAR AND ODOMETRY FROM `bebop_autonomy`!**

 <a name='rosnodes'></a>
 ### 6.1.
 ROS Nodes
 You need to create one or multiple ROS node(s) to run your algorithm for each task.
-You have to publish trajectory for both tasks as `nav_msgs/Odometry` (accumulated instantaneous camera pose).
+You have to publish trajectory for the entire task as `nav_msgs/Odometry` (accumulated instantaneous camera pose).

 <a name='launch'></a>
 ### 6.2.
 Launch File